oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 By implementing a PID control algorithm, we used the gyro's yaw values to compare current vs. desired heading.
 The output of the PID was used to adjust motor speeds, ensuring the robot moved straight even on imperfect surfaces or after making a turn.

-### 🔋 Power Supply
+### 🧠 HuskyLens (AI Vision Sensor)

-The robot is powered using **three 18650 lithium-ion batteries** connected in series.
-Each battery provides approximately **3.7V**, giving a total of around **11.1V** output.
-This voltage is ideal for powering both the Arduino and the motor systems efficiently.
+HuskyLens is an easy-to-use AI vision sensor capable of object detection, face recognition, color detection, line following, and more.
+We used it to enhance our robot’s visual processing capabilities and add intelligent behavior.

-- The **Arduino** is powered through its **Vin pin**, which can safely take 9–12V inputs.
+In our setup, HuskyLens is used primarily for detecting objects and line-following in specific challenge conditions.
+Its built-in machine learning support allowed us to train it for object shapes relevant to the field without needing external computing.

-- The **L298N motor driver** is also powered from the same 11.1V supply, which is used to drive the LEGO EV3 motors.
+HuskyLens communicates with the Arduino using UART, and we tuned it to provide real-time visual feedback that influences the robot's high-level decision-making.

-- A **common ground** is shared between all modules (Arduino, sensors, drivers, and motors) to ensure stable and consistent operation.
+### 🧱 Custom 3D Printed Chassis

-This configuration provides a reliable, rechargeable power source that is compact and suited for mobile robotic platforms like this one.
+The robot’s body was custom-designed using Fusion 360 and 3D printed using PLA material.
+It features compartments and mounting slots for all components including the Arduino, L298N, sensors, and battery pack.

----
+Designing the chassis in-house allowed us to create a compact, structurally balanced frame optimized for center of gravity and accessibility during repairs.
+This helped reduce weight and simplified wiring.

-- HuskyLens (AI Vision Sensor)
+The body was printed in multiple parts and assembled using screws, with space allocated for airflow, cable routing, and sensor field-of-view.

-- GY-521 MPU6050 (IMU)
+### 🔋 Power Supply (3x 18650 Battery Pack)

-- Ultrasonic Sensors (x3)
+The robot is powered using **three 18650 lithium-ion batteries** connected in series, giving a total of approximately **11.1V**.

-- LEGO EV3 Medium Motor via L298N Motor Driver
+- The **Arduino** is powered via its **Vin pin**, accepting 9–12V input.
-- Servo Motor
+- The **L298N** draws power from the same source and drives the EV3 motors.
-- 12V Battery Pack
+- A **common ground** is maintained across all components for signal stability.

-- Custom 3D Printed Chassis
+This setup provides enough voltage and current to power all modules simultaneously without voltage drops or overheating issues.

 ---